-The Kirkendall Public Library was conceived of as part of a new development for a growing midwestern city.
-The vision for the development was to model a traditional town square.
-It was important that the new building strike the appropriate civic tone.
+The vision for the new Ankeny Kirkendall Public Library was to model a traditional town square.
 The library’s Art Deco proportion and massing are modernized with material choices that lend a sense of endurance and permanence.

 Furnishings in children’s zones were selected to inspire activity and encourage development of motor skills while reinforcing the natural material palette of the library.